 Top automation industry trends that original equipment manufacturers need to know

-- Labor shortages leading to big growth opportunities in the warehouse automation market
+- Labor shortages continue to drive growth in the warehouse automation market

-- More robots and a greater mix of warehouse automation technologies
+- A greater need for Internet of Things (IoT) and a wider mix of warehouse automation technologies

 - Doing more in smaller spaces